 President/CEO

-They Are, Even Online
+Meet Participants Where They Are, Even Online

 Context is everything, even in the virtual training environment.
 We conducted a dry run the day before the webinar I was scheduled to deliver on Tuesday.
 Our practice is to walk through all the layouts, slides, chats, polls, and activities, with a producer, in the order they will be delivered, to ensure that we are ready to present the next day.
 My producer, Lisa, and I got our ducks lined up and signed off for the day.
 I awoke the next morning, troubled by the prospect of delivering a webinar without acknowledging anything that was happening in the world.